guldcoin/tech-js-node_modules-load-html-component/README.md

 # load-html-component

-Load an html component after the main document has finiahed loading.
+Load an html component after the main document has finished loading.

 ### Usage